-In this article, we will try to examine what micro frontend architecture is, the principles behind it, and how you can integrate it into your next project.
+In this article, we will examine what micro-frontend architecture is, its principles, and how you can integrate it into your next project.

 Micro Frontend Architecture, often referred to as “MFA” for short, is a method of writing applications that aligns the architecture of your application with the different components of your application.
 MFA is an alternative to end-to-end (E2E) or full-stack frameworks that attempt to solve every problem on a single stack.

 Micro Frontend Architecture is a new way to web development that puts business logic on the front side.
 MFA puts all non-UI logic into “microservices” which can be developed, tested, deployed and scaled independently of each other.
 This decoupling helps build more testable and loosely coupled applications.

 Micro Frontend Architecture is a relatively new approach to front-end development.
 You’ve probably heard of some similar techniques like atomic design, modular design, and component-based design.
 Those are all good approaches too, but they don’t mean much without a solid structure in place.

 Micro Frontend Architecture is essentially a whole new approach to front-end design.
 While many developers are using Single Page Applications (SPAs) for their projects, Micro Frontend Architecture advocates for the use of the SPA alongside a server that ultimately makes your site load faster.

 It is an approach to building web applications that aim to decouple client-side application components using feature/functionality focused files.